-WISEPlace transforms the lives of approximately 90 women each year, by providing safe, affordable transitional housing, healthy meals, financial-empowerment curriculum and employment assistance, to help women move from homelessness and hopelessness to self-reliance.
+WISEPlace transforms the lives of over 300 women each year, by providing safe, affordable transitional housing, healthy meals, financial-empowerment curriculum and employment assistance, to help women move from homelessness and hopelessness to self-reliance.
 Case managers provide personalized counseling to help each woman overcome issues that led to unemployment and homelessness.

 Moving women to independence!

 WISEPlace transforms lives!
 We inspire, support and empower women to become positive contributors to the community.